jujubebe4949/parkinsons-voice-classification/README.md

 The goal of this project is to compare multiple classification models and evaluate their performance in identifying Parkinson’s patients from vocal data.

+## Dataset

-Dataset: Parkinson’s Speech Dataset (UCI Machine Learning Repository)
+Parkinson’s Speech Dataset
+Source: UCI Machine Learning Repository

+The dataset contains voice recordings of individuals with and without Parkinson’s Disease.
+Each sample includes acoustic features extracted from sustained vowel phonations.

 ---